OpenBankProject/API-Manager/README.md

 $ cd apimanager/ && gunicorn --config ../gunicorn.conf.py apimanager.wsgi
 ```

-For some reason, the process does not start successfully when omitting the directory change and using `apimanager.apimanager.wsgi` as program.
+- `gunicorn` does not start successfully when omitting the directory change and using `apimanager.apimanager.wsgi` as program.
+- The user running  `gunicorn` needs to have write access to the _directory_ containing the database, as well as the database file itself.

 ### Process control